jso8910/retrosheet_py/README.md

 > Use of this project will result in the download of 13 files from Retrosheet.
 One zip file per decade for the play by play data of each decade from the 1910s to the 2020s and one zip file that contains every postseason game.

+# Notes of clarification

+If you see something like "BATTER_START", "FIRST_START", etc in batter_fielders along with a fielder, that represents the runner that was putout by that fielder, by the base they started at.
+This is either there because of a double or triple play, or because a player was covering a base they wouldnt normally cover (eg SS at first base).

+# Information about the project and usage

 This is a project which takes every Retrosheet regular season and postseason (not including the all star game) file and parses it into a database.
 There are still a few bugs which need to be resolved.
 These involve some location codes and modifiers, so if you see INVALID_LOC or INVALID_MODIFIER then that's it.